madprops/gifmaker/README.md

 This also sets the margin for `left`, `right`, `top`, and `bottom`.

+---

+> **radius** (Type: int | Default: 0)

+The border radius of the background rectangle.

+This is to give the rectangle rounded corners.

+---

 > **randomlist** (Type: str | Default: Empty)

 Random words are selected from this list.